AtilaMedeiros/AtilaMedeiros/README.md

 ### Hi there 👋 Welcome to Atila Lavor's Github page 😄

-- 💪  I’m  currently studying to be a Full Stack developer
+- 💪  I’m a developer driven by curiosity to create and innovate with Artificial Intelligence.

 <br>